sortednet/statuschecker/README.md

 # TODO

-1. Unit test web controller
-2. echo using zap logging
+1. echo using zap logging